Better Market Street Project

-Southside loading in the eastbound direction (towards the Ferry Building) would not be allowed on weekdays from 6:00 a.m. to 9:30 a.m.
+- Southside loading in the eastbound direction (towards the Ferry Building) would not be allowed on weekdays from 6:00 a.m. to 9:30 a.m.

-Northside loading in the westbound direction (towards Twin Peaks) would not be allowed between 3:00 p.m. and 7:30 p.m.
+- Northside loading in the westbound direction (towards Twin Peaks) would not be allowed between 3:00 p.m. and 7:30 p.m.

-14. Can City government vehicles use Market Street?
+11. Can City government vehicles use Market Street?

-SF Fire Department and SF Police Department vehicles are exempt from these restrictions due to their public safety responsibilities
+SF Fire Department and SF Police Department vehicles are exempt from these restrictions due to their public safety responsibilities.

-15. How are you coordinating with Uber and Lyft and other Transportation Network Companies (TNCs)?
+12. How are you coordinating with Uber and Lyft and other Transportation Network Companies (TNCs)?

-TNCs are typically not commercial vehicles, and as such, they will not be allowed to drive on Market Street.
+TNCs are typically not commercial vehicles, and as such, they are not allowed to drive on Market Street.
 However, we have coordinated with Uber and Lyft to have the white zones added to their apps, so that passengers wishing to have a pick-up on Market Street will be redirected to the closest cross-street white zone for their pick-up.

-17. When was the project approved?
+14. When was the project approved?

-18. Quick-Build is exciting, but when will the bigger construction project start?
+15. Quick-Build is exciting, but when will the bigger construction project start?